Novel Coronavirus (COVID-19)

-- Limit the number of individuals indoors at any time to 50% of the building's capacity; capacity for production outdoors is subject to the most recent applicable state and local gathering restrictions.
+- Limit the number of individuals indoors at any time to 75% of the building’s capacity; capacity for production outdoors is subject to the most recent applicable state and local gathering restrictions (10 people) on public or private property.
 To the extent feasible, maintain 6 feet spacing between individuals at all times.
-Limit personnel congregating.

 - While filming, no additional visitors, clients, office personnel, or other non-essential personnel associated with the production are allowed.

 - Face masks or fabric face coverings must be worn (over the nose and mouth) by employers, employees, crew, cast (when not on camera) and contractors when on-set even when individuals are practicing social distancing.
 On camera talent, who are not able to wear a mask while performing, should wear a mask or face covering before and after they complete their performance.

 Temporary Parklet Update

 Restaurants may operate for dine-in service up to 75 percent of the total listed occupancy inside the restaurant.
 Restaurant employees and contractors are not counted towards the occupancy limitation.
 Outdoor dining is not subject to an occupancy limit.

 Click for a complete list of restaurant protocols.
 The Office of Special Events looks forward to working with you.
 Please submit a temporary parklet application today